Posterior Meta-Replay for Continual Learning: Algorithms

 Stein's identity and the related Stein discrepancy have also been investigated to develop training methods for \textit{implicit} distributions \cite{hu2018stein:neural:sampler}. \citet{li2018stein:gradient:estimator} and \citet{shi:ssge} observed that the training of \textit{implicit} distributions (e.g., via VI) often only requires access to $\nabla_{\mathbf{w}} \log q_{\bm{\theta}}(\mathbf{w})$, a quantity that appears in Stein's identity.
 Notably, both approaches do no require an auxiliary network nor an inner-loop optimization.

 \citet{li2018stein:gradient:estimator} uses an MC estimate of Stein's identity in combination with ridge regression to obtain $\nabla_{\mathbf{w}} \log q_{\bm{\theta}}(\mathbf{w})$ estimates.
-Unfortunately, the method can only be used to estimate this quantity for sample points retrieved from $q_{\bm{\theta}}(\mathbf{w})$.
-When requiring an estimate for sample points obtained from a different distribution, as it is the case for the cross-entropy term appearing in \textsc{PF-SSGE}, this method is not applicable.
+Unfortunately, their method can only be used to estimate this quantity for sample points retrieved from $q_{\bm{\theta}}(\mathbf{w})$.
+When requiring an estimate for sample points obtained from a different distribution, as it is the case for the cross-entropy term appearing in a \textit{prior-focused} setting, this method is not applicable.

-Therefore, we consider an alternative, the spectral Stein gradient estimator (SSGE, \citet{shi:ssge}), whose inner workings are briefly sketched below for completeness.
+Therefore, we consider an alternative, the spectral Stein gradient estimator (SSGE, \citet{shi:ssge}), referred to as \textbf{PosteriorReplay-SSGE} (\textit{PosteriorReplay-Imp} in the main text) within our \textit{posterior meta-replay} framework.
+For completeness, we sketch below the inner workings of SSGE.

-Recall that our ultimate goal is to find the parameters $\bm{\theta}$ that maximize the \textit{ELBO}, and we therefore need to evaluate the following expression:
+Recall that our ultimate goal is to find the parameters $\bm{\theta}$ that maximize the ELBO, and we therefore need to evaluate the following expression:

-Thus, the gradient acts on three distinct terms, the first term simply corresponds to the negative log-likelihood (NLL) when learning on the data $\mathcal{D}$, and we refer to the other two terms as the \textit{entropy} and the \textit{cross-entropy}.
-In this specific case, the NLL and cross-entropy term can be approximated using an MC estimate, and their gradient computation through individual samples becomes feasible by using the reparametrization trick.
+Thus, the gradient acts on three distinct terms, the first term simply corresponds to the NLL when learning on the data $\mathcal{D}$, and we refer to the other two terms as the \textit{entropy} and the \textit{cross-entropy}.
+In this specific case, the NLL and cross-entropy term can be approximated using an MC estimate, and their gradient computation through individual samples becomes feasible by using the \textit{reparametrization trick}.
 However, as explained previously, the entropy term is difficult to compute since we do not have access to the density of $q_{\bm{\theta}}(\mathbf{W})$.
 This term can be rewritten as follows:

 where to get the second line we have used the following reparametrization $\mathbf{w} = f_{\text{WG}}(\mathbf{z}, \bm{\theta})$ and $\mathbf{z} \sim p(\mathbf{Z})$, and rewritten $q_{\bm{\theta}}(\mathbf{W})$ as $q(\mathbf{W}, \bm{\theta})$ for clarity.
 Furthermore, to obtain the fifth line we computed the total derivative, and directly used the fact that $\mathbb{E}_{p(\mathbf{Z})} \big[\nabla_{\bm{\theta}} \log q(\mathbf{W}, \bm{\theta}) \big|_{\mathbf{w}=f_{\text{WG}}(\mathbf{z}, \bm{\theta})} \big]$ cancels out.
 Here is the derivation for completeness: